Technogeezer50/w11arm_addDrivers/README.md

 ### Who should use this?

 Most users wanting to install a Windows 11 ARM VM in VMware Fusion should use Fusion's built-in tools to download the installation ISO.
-Fusion's built-in tools download the latest stable chaneel installation ESD from Microsoft, add the VMware network driver, and create the ISO.
+Fusion's built-in tools download the latest general availablitity channel ESD from Microsoft, add the VMware network driver, and create the ISO.

 w11arm_addDrivers is primarily designed for users that have Windows 11 ARM ISOs from other sources such as: